 Enrolment into the Scheme is automatic on appointment.
 It does not matter what duty system you are contracted to work – you can be a whole-time or part-time regular fire-fighter, a retained duty system fire-fighter or a volunteer.
 If, at a later time, you are moved to a firefighting role that does not include resolution of operational incidents, you can remain a Scheme member provided there is continuity of service.

-Those who are compulsorily transferred from an earlier Scheme, whether at 1 April 2015, or at a later date under tapered protection rules, are considered eligible to be members of FPS 2015 even if they no longer satisfy the operational requirements set out above, provided that there is continuity of service.
+Those who were compulsorily transferred from an earlier scheme, whether on 1 April 2015 or later, are considered eligible to be members of FPS 2015 even if they no longer satisfy the operational requirements set out above, provided that there is continuity of service.

 If you opt out of the Scheme and later change your mind, you can give the FRS your written, signed election to re-join, provided you satisfy the membership conditions at that time.